 The Arrow of Light Award is the highest rank in Cub Scouting.
 After a youth has completed the fourth grade and earned the Webelos badge, the next step on the Webelos trail to becoming a Scouts BSA is earning this award.
 It is the only Cub Scout badge that can be worn on the Scouts BSA Uniform.
 As a youth works on the Arrow of Light, he/she gets a chance to practice some Scout skills that he/she has already learned, earn more Activity Badges, and really learn what a Scouts BSA is.
 Because this award is so special, a special ceremony is usually performed by the Pack.

 Cub Scouting means "doing."
-Everything in Cub Scouting is designed to have the boys doing things.
+Everything in Cub Scouting is designed to have the youth doing things.
 Activities are used to achieve the aims of Scouting - citizenship training, character development, and personal fitness.

 Many of the activities happen right in the den and pack.
 The most important are the weekly den meetings and the monthly pack meetings.

 The Cub Scout Academics and Sports program provides the opportunity for youth to learn new techniques, increase scholarship skills, develop sportsmanship, and have fun.
 Participation in the program allows youth to be recognized for physical fitness and talent-building activities.

 Age-appropriate camping programs are packed with theme-oriented action that brings Tiger Cubs, Cub Scouts, and Webelos Scouts into the world of imagination.
-Day camping comes to the boy in neighborhoods across the country; resident camping is at least a three-day experience in which Cub Scouts and Webelos Scouts camp within a developed theme of adventure and excitement.
+Day camping comes to the youth in neighborhoods across the country; resident camping is at least a three-day experience in which Cub Scouts and Webelos Scouts camp within a developed theme of adventure and excitement.
 "Cub Scout Worlds" are used by many councils to carry the world of imagination into reality with actual theme structures of castles, forts, ships, etc. Cub Scout pack members enjoy camping in local council camps and other council-approved campsites.
 Camping programs combine fun and excitement with doing one's best, getting along with others, and developing an appreciation for ecology and the world of the outdoors.